 It might actually surprise you that dogs as a whole actually are pretty dangerous to humans.
 In addition to 20 to 30 Americans being killed by dogs per year, tens of thousands of human deaths each year result from rabies-infected canines.
 But many veterinarians take issue with banning or stigmatizing certain breeds of dogs, with pit bulls being the best-known example of this.
-The term “pit bull” can actually refer to as many as four different breeds of dogs, and, as such, many statistics citing pit bulls as overwhelmingly responsible for attacks are iffy at best.
-The American Veterinary Medical Association writes that “prohibiting or strictly regulating what is assumed to be the responsible breed” after dog attacks is just “a quick fix to a legitimate problem.”
-An animal’s treatment and socialization has a far bigger impact on whether or not it will be vicious than its breed, and many dogs that attack humans have been mistreated by humans in the past.
+The term "pit bull" can actually refer to as many as four different breeds of dogs, and, as such, many statistics citing pit bulls as overwhelmingly responsible for attacks are iffy at best.
+The American Veterinary Medical Association writes that "prohibiting or strictly regulating what is assumed to be the responsible breed" after dog attacks is just "a quick fix to a legitimate problem."
+An animal's treatment and socialization has a far bigger impact on whether or not it will be vicious than its breed, and many dogs that attack humans have been mistreated by humans in the past.
 Find out some more "facts" about pit bulls that are totally wrong, and the real facts to know.

 Snakes are one creature that have indeed earned their reputation as killers, causing tens of thousands of human deaths every year.
 It's important to take snake bites very seriously, but this reputation does lead people to assume that some perfectly harmless types of snakes are deadly, and the milk snake might be this trend’s most common serpentine victim.
 These North American snakes’ extremely similar coloring to the ultra-deadly coral snake is actually its best defense mechanism.
 Potential predators see that pattern of stripes and stay away.
 If you've ever heard the rhyme "Red and black, friend of Jack; red and yellow, kill a fellow," you know how to tell these two snakes apart.
 Look close at its stripes to see if the red stripes are directly bordering black ones or yellow ones.
 (Or, on second thought, maybe don’t “look close” if you see a snake in the wild that you suspect is poisonous.)